Kassav': History

 Most authors credit Décimus, his brother Georges, the band's bassist and Desvarieux as its inventors.
 Their first album was Love and Ka Dance (1980).
-The band gained popularity in their much-heralded live performances in Paris's Club Zenith and toured widely.
+The band gained popularity in their much-heralded live performances in the Parisian arena Zénith and toured widely.
 For a band ostensibly operating in a "narrowly focused" Caribbean dance-based new genre, their success and influence on other artists was remarkable, although they were most influenced by a veritable cornucopia of other styles as noted above.

-Kassav' continued to gain popularity both as a group and by several members' solo recordings, eventually peaking in 1985 with Yélélé, which featured the international hit "Zouk la sé sèl médikaman nou ni" (meaning "Zouk is the only medicine we have" in French Antillean Creole).
+Kassav' continued to gain popularity both as a group and by several members' solo recordings and eventually peaked in 1985 with Yélélé, which featured the international hit Zouk "la sé sèl médikaman nou ni" (meaning "Zouk is the only medicine we have" in French Antillean Creole).
 With this hit song, zouk rapidly became a widespread dance craze in Latin America and the Caribbean, and was popular in Europe, Africa, and Asia.
 Zouk performers became known for wildly theatrical concerts featuring special effects, stage spectacles and colorful costumes.
 One important contribution of Kassav' in concert was the appearance of featured dancers on stage with the band; these dancers were in many ways as much a part of the band as any musician.
 Kassav' has been noted by its acolytes and aficionados as a dance band par excellence.